 top of page

-MUSA Sculpture with Manta Divers
+Manta Divers Team

 MUSA was formally founded in 2009 by three people working from different angles of the same problem: heavy tourism pressure on shallow reefs.
 The founders were the late Dr. Jaime González Cano (then director of the National Marine Park “Costa Occidental de Isla Mujeres, Punta Cancún y Punta Nizuc”), Roberto Díaz Abraham (then president of the Nautical Association of Cancun), and British artist Jason deCaires Taylor.
 The underwater museum officially opened in November 2010 during the COP16 climate summit in Cancun.
 Wikipedia

-Today, the Manchones “salon” of MUSA (the deeper gallery) holds hundreds of pieces including The Silent Evolution, Man on Fire, and Anthropocene.
+Today, the Manchones “salon” of MUSA (the deeper gallery) holds hundreds of pieces, including The Silent Evolution, Man on Fire, and Anthropocene.
 MUSA’s official site lists about 473 sculptures in Manchones at 8–10 m / 26–33 ft off Isla Mujeres.
 MUSA

 For beginners and photographers, these fixed forms are a gift.
 They offer stable reference points for buoyancy practice and easy framing for cameras.
 If you’re brand new, that’s exactly what you want on your first route.

 MUSA’s sites are spread between Punta Nizuc (very shallow, often snorkeled) and the Manchones area near Isla Mujeres (8–10 m, ideal for divers).
-Because Manchones “salon” sits at approximately 8 m, it is recommended for scuba diving rather than surface snorkeling; snorkelers usually enjoy MUSA at Nizuc or in specially guided shallow lines.
+Because Manchones “salon” sits at approximately 8 m, it is recommended for scuba diving rather than surface snorkeling.
+Snorkelers usually enjoy MUSA at Nizuc or in specially guided shallow lines.
 MUSA

 If you’re planning cancun diving tours for mixed groups (snorkelers and divers together), you can let snorkelers do a MUSA Snorkel line in the morning while divers visit the Manchones gallery.
 Families often pair this with a gentle reef stop afterward.

-Manchones Reef — what the natural reef offers
+Manchones Reef — What the Natural Reef Offers

 What makes Manchones special for first ocean days:

-• Predictable profiles for diving in cancun mexico with new divers
+• Predictable profiles for diving in Cancun, Mexico with new divers

 • Sandy platforms beside the reef for mask clears and buoyancy checks